Links on Android Authority may earn us a commission. Learn more.

 The Good Fight

 The Good Fight is a spin-off of the acclaimed CBS network series The Good Wife.
 It stars Christine Baranski, who once again plays lawyer Diane Lockhart.
 She believes she’s about to retire but finds out her financial portfolio is nearly gone due to a Ponzi-style scam.
 She is forced to go back to work at an African American–owned firm in Chicago.
-The series currently has four seasons to stream, and a fifth is due later in 2020.
+The series currently has five seasons to stream, and the sixth and final season is currently being rolled out on a weekly basis.
 It is perhaps the best of the exclusive Paramount Plus shows.

 Star Trek: Below Decks

 This is the best of the Star Trek-based exclusive Paramount Plus shows.
 This is an adult-themed half-hour animated comedy series, set a year after the events of the movie Star Trek: Nemesis.
 It centers on characters who are part of the support crew for the USS Cerritos, one of the lesser ships in Starfleet.
 The series, created by former Rick and Morty” head writer Mike McMahan, has two seasons in the can.
-A third season is in the works for 2022.
+A third season is currently rolling out and a fourth season is in the works.

 Read more: Best Star Trek shows